joshuamckenty/pinet/README.md

-    [x] each user gets a subnet and vlan for their instances [x] node downloads proper image from S3 (verify image via content-md5) [x] instances can access their user-data, meta-data [ ] hard code all instances for a user into 1 security group: deny except 22, 80, 443, and 1194 [x] instances state from multiple nodes overwrite each other (update_state code) [x] euca-get-console-output works
+    [x] each user gets a subnet and vlan for their instances [x] node downloads proper image from S3 (verify image via content-md5) [x] instances can access their user-data, meta-data [ ] hard code all instances for a user into "default" security group: deny except 22, 80, 443, and 1194 [x] instances state from multiple nodes overwrite each other (update_state code) [x] euca-get-console-output works
     [x] euca-terminate-instances works